-This method removes some of the guesswork surrounding how to use FSA money.
+This method removes some of the guesswork surrounding proper FSA use.
 You won’t need to consult your qualifying list while at the store, because your card verifies eligible expenses at the point of purchase.

 Using your card is also a great way to find out how much you’ve already spent.
 Plus, it ensures you won’t miss out on lesser-known FSA-qualifying purchases.
 Keep in mind that you’ll want to hold onto your receipts.
 Your employer may request them to verify purchases.

 Submit FSA Claims